-Professor Frangi has edited several books, published 7 editorial articles and over 215 journal papers in key international journals of his research field and more than over 200 book chapters and international conference papers with an h-index 56 and over 21,100 citations according to Google Scholar.
-He has been three times Guest Editor of special issues of IEEE Trans Med Imaging, one on IEEE Trans Biomed Eng, and one of Medical Image Analysis journal.
-He was chair of the 3rd International Conference on Functional Imaging and Modelling of the Heart (FIMH05) held in Barcelona in June 2005, Publications Chair of the IEEE International Symposium in Biomedical Imaging (ISBI 2006), Programme Committee Member of various editions of the Intl Conf on Medical Image Computing and Computer Assisted Interventions (MICCAI) (Brisbane, AU, 2007; Beijing CN, 2010; Toronto CA 2011; Nice FR 2012; Nagoya JP 2013), International Liaison of ISBI 2009, Tutorials Co-Chair of MICCAI 2010, and Program Co-chair of MICCAI 2015.
-He was also General Chair for ISBI 2012 held in Barcelona.
+Professor Frangi has edited several books, published 7 editorial articles, and over 260 journal papers in key international journals of his research field, and more than 200 book chapters and international conference papers with an h-index of 67 and over 27,500 citations, according to Google Scholar.
+He has been three times Guest Editor of special issues of IEEE Trans Med Imaging, one on IEEE Trans Biomed Eng, and one of Medical Image Analysis journals.
+He was chair of the 3rd International Conference on Functional Imaging and Modelling of the Heart (FIMH05) held in Barcelona in June 2005, Publications Chair of the IEEE International Symposium in Biomedical Imaging (ISBI 2006), Programme Committee Member of various editions of the Intl Conf on Medical Image Computing and Computer Assisted Interventions (MICCAI) (Brisbane, AU, 2007; Beijing CN, 2010; Toronto CA 2011; Nice FR 2012; Nagoya JP 2013), International Liaison of ISBI 2009, Tutorials Co-Chair of MICCAI 2010, and Program Co-chair of MICCAI 2010, and General Chair for ISBI 2012 held in Barcelona.
 He is the General Chair of MICCAI 2018 to be held in Granada, Spain.

-Professor Frangi is Chair of the Editorial Board of the MICCAI-Elsevier Book Series (2017-2020), and serves as Associate Editor of IEEE Trans on Medical Imaging, Medical Image Analysis, SIAM Journal Imaging Sciences, Computer Vision and Image Understanding journals.
-Professor Frangi was foreign member of the Review College of the Engineering and Physical Sciences Research Council (EPSRC, 2006-10) in UK, is a recipient of the IEEE Engineering in Medicine and Biology Early Career Award in 2006, the ICT Knowledge Transfer Prize (2008) and two Teaching Excellence Prizes (2008, 2010) by the Social Council of the Universitat Pompeu Fabra.
-He also was awarded the UPF Medal (2011) for his service as Dean of the Escuela Politècnica Superior.
+Professor Frangi is Chair of the Editorial Board of the MICCAI-Elsevier Book Series (2017-2020) and is Associate Editor of IEEE Trans on Medical Imaging, Medical Image Analysis, SIAM Journal Imaging Sciences, Computer Vision and Image Understanding journals.
+Professor Frangi was a foreign member of the Review College of the Engineering and Physical Sciences Research Council (EPSRC, 2006-10) in the UK.
+He is a recipient of the IEEE Engineering in Medicine and Biology Early Career Award (2006) and the IEEE EMBS Technical Achievement Award (2021), the ICT Knowledge Transfer Prize (2008) and two Teaching Excellence Prizes (2008, 2010) by the Social Council of the Universitat Pompeu Fabra.
+He also received the UPF Medal (2011) for his service as Dean of the Escuela Politècnica Superior.
 He was awarded the ICREA-Academia Prize by the Institució Catalana de Recerca i Estudis Avançats (ICREA) in 2008.
-Professor Frangi is an IEEE Fellow (2014), EAMBES Fellow (2015), SPIE Member, SIAM Member, MICCAI Member, and elected member to the Board of Directors of the Medical Image Computing and Computer Assisted Interventions (MICCAI) Society (2014-2018).
+Professor Frangi is an IEEE Fellow (2014), MICCAI Fellow (2021), SPIE Fellow (2020), EAMBES Fellow (2013), SIAM Member, and elected member of the Board of Directors of the Medical Image Computing and Computer Assisted Interventions (MICCAI) Society (2014-2018).
 Professor Frangi serves in the Scientific Advisory Board of the European Institute for Biomedical Imaging Research (EIBIR) and was Chair of the Fellows Committee of the IEEE EMBS (2017-2018).

 - Director of CISTIB Centre for Computational Imaging & Simulation Technologies in Biomedicine

-Professor Frangi's main research interests lie at the crossroad of medical image analysis and modeling with emphasis on machine learning (phenomenological models) and computational physiology (mechanistic models).
+Professor Frangi's main research interests lie at the crossroads of medical image analysis and modeling with emphasis on machine learning (phenomenological models) and computational physiology (mechanistic models).
 He has particular interest in statistical methods applied to population imaging and in silico clinical trials.
-His highly interdisciplinary work has been translated to the areas of cardiovascular, musculoskeletal and neuro sciences.
+His highly interdisciplinary work has been translated to cardiovascular, musculoskeletal and neurosciences.

 - BSc/MSc Telecommunications Engineering, Universitat Politecnica de Catalunya, 1996, Barcelona, Spain